@rustbot (also known as

 The syntax for this command is pretty loose, so there are other variants of this command invocation.
-For more details, see the wiki page about labeling.
+For more details, see the docs page about labeling.

 If you are interested in seeing what

-@rustbot is capable of, check out its wiki,
+@rustbot is capable of, check out its documentation,

 which is meant as a reference for the bot and should be kept up to date every time the

 @rustbot is maintained by the Release team.
 If you have any feedback regarding